Zoloft And Alcohol: Is It Dangerous To Drink On Sertraline?

 - A person who has a current mood or anxiety illness has a considerable risk of abusing hard liquor consequently developing alcohol dependence.

 - Alcohol potentiates the effects of SSRI medications such as Zoloft.
-For a person who hasn’t taken the drug in the past, concurrent liquor consumption increases body’s reaction to sertraline.
-The sertraline alcohol combination translates to an unusual presentation of side effects such as excessive drowsiness, gross impairment of attention, judgment, and thinking.
+For a person who hasn’t taken the drug in the past, concurrent liquor consumption increases Zoloft mechanism of action.
+Sertraline alcohol combination translates to an unusual presentation of side effects such as excessive drowsiness, gross impairment of attention, judgment, and thinking.

 - Stopping Zoloft while taking alcohol may result in various sertraline withdrawal symptoms.
 Doctors also discourage irregular SSRI’s consumption where one misses some doses because it reduces the effectiveness of therapy and slows the drug recovery.